TheNuclearNexus/mal-sports/content/posts/2025-02-27-Eight-Run-Second.md

 * Only allowing one hit today marks the first time since the one-hitter (combined) against Elon on May 5, 2017 (Megan Good and Odicci Alexander)

 **Up Next**
-James Madison heads to Salem, Va, to play in the Hokie Invite.
-The Dukes are set to face Robert Morris again tomorrow, Feb.
+James Madison (3-7) will head to Salem, Va, to play in the Hokie Invitational Feb.
+28 - Mar.
+2. The Dukes are set to face Robert Morris (2-1) again tomorrow, Feb.
 28, for the first of four matchups in the tournament.
 First pitch is set for 3 p.m.